CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 - Hamiltonian measurements.
 - Use of quantum hardware.

+-> All questions from the instructions pdf have been answered in this pdf document: https://github.com/MQS-mark/CohortProject_2022/blob/main/Week2_VQE/CDL_week_2_answers.pdf

 ## Further Challenges:

 - How to obtain excited electronic states of the same or different symmetry?
 - Partitioning in the fermionic operator space.
 - Applying unitary transformations on the Hamiltonian.
 - Compress larger basis sets into smaller number of qubits.

+-> All questions from the instructions pdf have been answered in this pdf document: https://github.com/MQS-mark/CohortProject_2022/blob/main/Week2_VQE/CDL_week_2_answers.pdf

 ## Business Application